Liberty Island (Deus Ex): Reception

 Wireframe magazine called Liberty Island an "iconic opening mission", a "fine tutorial", and an example of a setting that complemented the core gameplay.
 Describing it as both an introduction to freeform gameplay and a means to build on the game's lore, the magazine stated that the "simple objective" of infiltrating the Statue of Liberty allowed the player to pivot around a "fixed point".
 They also noted that the level's entire makeup changes if the player is spotted by a security camera, functioning as a "twist" that changes the player's path.
 Justin Keverne of Game Developer described the island as "close enough to feel like a real place" despite its lack of complete accuracy, calling the "sensation of reality" common to locations throughout the game.

 The content in the level itself was later considered prescient in predicting the rise of terrorist threats and wealth inequality in the 21st century.
 Due to artist error, the Twin Towers were omitted from the level's skybox, itself sparking conspiracies as it was seen as an uncanny prediction, as the game had been released a year prior to 9/11.
 The end of the level reveals that the attackers were simply unable to obtain the Ambrosia vaccine due to its distribution to the rich and powerful, casting the morality of killing them into doubt.
 The Statue of Liberty is depicted without its head, a metaphorically significant visual reminiscent of Planet of the Apes (1968) that indicates the loss of democracy, and showing that war in the 21st century would be waged with symbolic acts.
 Keverne called the level's symbolism "heavy-handed, but effective".
 The foggy, dark, nighttime setting also represents the declining health of civilization.

 Legacy

+Liberity Island returns as the final level in Deus Ex: Invisible War though its layout is different to Deus Ex where it's revealed that following the collapse event that occurred in-between the two games, the island and UNATCO HQ were abandoned and also effectively turned into an Ice Cap by JC Denton following his merger with Helios through nanotechnology.

 Liberty Island was described as influencing Smith in subsequent games, such as Dishonored (2012).